 Camark used labels and a typewriter mark as well as identification in the mold.
 Camark is noted for Lessell art pottery and handpainted flower designs, often over molded shapes.
 It made figurines, pitchers, demi cups and saucers and items with fancy handles.

-Letitia Landers published three volumes of Camark Pottery: An identification and value reference in the 1990s, with catalog reprints in black and white.
+Letitia Landers published three volumes of (affiliate link) Camark Pottery: An identification and value reference in the 1990s, with catalog reprints in black and white.

 For more information on Jack Carnes and Camark pottery, see The Encyclopedia of Arkansas History & Culture.

 Canuck Pottery is one of the better-known Canadian potteries.
 It operated in Saint John, New Brunswick and later LaBelle, Quebec, producing Evangeline Ware and other products in both white and red clay.

 Canuck Pottery started producing Evangeline Ware about 1938.
 Like Blue Mountain Pottery, Evangeline Ware was red clay production.

 We don't know much about Carmel Pottery.
 Our guess is that Carmel pottery was located in Carmel, California, but we have no information on this company.
 If you have any information on Carmel Pottery — don't hesitate to Contact Us.